What to do in Strasbourg? – TOP 25 must-sees

 Wonder in Little France

-The Petite France district is located on the Grande Île of Strasbourg.
-It is the most touristic area but it is also one of the most charming!
-With its canals, locks, numerous half-timbered houses with flowers, cobbled streets and covered bridges, it is impossible not to be seduced!
-Here is a perfect place to stroll quietly by the water
+The Petite France district is located on Strasbourg’s Grande Île.
+It’s the most touristic historical district of the Alsatian capital, but it’s also one of the most charming!
+With its canals, locks, many flower-filled half-timbered houses, cobbled streets and covered bridges, it’s impossible not to be seduced by this picturesque district that’s so emblematic of Strasbourg!
+Here is a perfect place to stroll quietly by the water…

 petite-france-strasbourg